microsoft/vscode-python/resources/walkthrough/install-python-linux.md

 sudo dnf install python3
 ```

-To verify if Python was succefully installed, run the following command in the terminal:
+To verify if Python was successfully installed, run the following command in the terminal:

 ```
 python3 --version